HiLab-git/ABCs_2020/README.md

 <img src='./HMRnet.png'  width="1100">

 # Method overview
 Our solution coatriaons corse and fine stage.
-We first use a localization model based on [nnUNet][nnUNet_link]to obtain a rough localization of different structures, and then use a High- and Multi-Resolution Network(HMRNet)  to  segment  each  structure  around  its  local  regionrespectively, where a Bidirectional Feature Calibration (BFC)block  is  introduced  for  better  interaction  between  features  inthe two branches
+We first use a localization model based on [nnUNet][nnUNet_link] to obtain a rough localization of five structures (Falx cerebri, Tentorium cerebelli, Sagittal & transverse brain sinuses, Cerebellum, Ventricles), and then use a High- and Multi-Resolution Network(HMRNet)  to  segment  each  structure  around  its  local  regionrespectively, where a Bidirectional Feature Calibration (BFC)block  is  introduced  for  better  interaction  between  features  inthe two branches.